 Dr. Quartell and his staff will provide a specific treatment plan based on your medical history, type of vaginitis and needs.
 Similar to the causes, treatment is specific to the type of vaginitis a woman has.
 Bacterial vaginitis is usually treated with a prescription tablet – such as Flagyl – to be taken orally (which is also used to treat trichomoniasis as well).
 Additionally, a gel or cream – like MetroGel or Cleocin – can also be applied to the vagina.
 Yeast infections are easily treatable, and patients who have them are often prescribed antifungal cream, or a suppository.
 Noninfectious vaginitis is resolved with a change in soap, detergent and sanitary napkins.

-Schedule a Visit to our Livingston Office to Help Your Vaginitis
+Visit our Livingston Office for Vaginitis Care in NJ

 If you feel that you’re experiencing any symptoms of vaginitis, please contact the office Anthony C. Quartell, M.D. & Associates by calling 973-968-4611.
 Located in Livingston, New Jersey, we are proud to serve each of our patients to the best of our ability, and look forward to helping you find relief from vaginitis – or any other gynecological condition, problem or issue that you may have.